Peerby/mongoose-lock-release/README.md

 - with `.lock(duration, callback)` a document is locked until `duration` ms have passed, at which moment it is lockable again.
 If `lock` does not return a document in the callback, the document is locked and you should abort the process.
 - with `.release(callback)` a document is immediately lockable again.
+- this plugin creates a property `locked` on your document.

 ## usage